 3. Movement

 The skeletal system works in conjunction with the muscular system to enable movement.
-Bones serve as levers, and muscles attach to bones via tendons.
-When muscles contract, they pull on the bones, causing them to move at the joints.
+Here's the thing — bones serve as levers, and muscles attach to bones via tendons.
+On top of that, when muscles contract, they pull on the bones, causing them to move at the joints.
 The type of movement possible at a joint depends on its structure and the surrounding ligaments and muscles.

 4. Mineral Storage